Slider Image

 Those blobs of beauty.
 Photo Tsukada Nojo/Instagram

-Crowd favourites: The collagen soup hotpot is hands down the must-try!
-A medium sized single flavour pot (S$19) will be good for two to three diners, while a large sized pot (S$28) would be more suitable for a party of three to four.
-You can also opt to pay a little more for a double flavour pot.
+Crowd favourites: The collagen soup hotpot is the signature order.
+A medium single-flavour pot (S$19) comfortably serves two to three diners, while the large (S$28) is better suited for three to four.
+Diners can also upgrade to a dual-flavour pot.

 Food in Plaza Singapura